 Madrid.
 Fly at c.
 9.15am from London Heathrow to Madrid (Iberia).
 An introductory lecture is followed by a walk to The Prado, to examine four history paintings that place Spain into context for what unfolded in the 20th century.
-Dinner at a restaurant frequented by Hemingway and the International Brigades.
 First of three nights in Madrid.

 Madrid, Valle de Los Caídos, Brunete.
-A morning walk focusing on civic and civil war landmarks.
 The Reina Sofía gallery houses Picasso’s Guernica, the predominant artistic symbol of the civil war.
 Drive west to Valle de Los Caídos (Valley of the Fallen), site of Franco’s vast and controversial mausoleum.
 Onwards to Brunete.
 Here, over the course of a fortnight in July 1937, the Republican attempt to relieve Nationalist pressure on the capital was thwarted.
 A small museum, the result of one man’s determination to preserve the memory of those who fought, testifies to the still-hidden history of the civil war.

 Madrid, Jarama.
 Though trenches scar the olive groves, the thyme-scented hills at Jarama appear to reveal little of the bloody battle of February 1937, in which 10,000 Republicans were killed, including many fresh volunteers to the International Brigades.
 A memorial to the latter remains a rallying point for commemorations by their descendents.
 Poems and diaries, maps and photographs help build a picture of events on site.
 At Morata de Tajuña, a large private museum has become a repository of photographs, memorabilia and artefacts relating to the conflict.

 Zaragoza, L’Espluga de Francolí, Falset.
 Drive from Zaragoza to the hills of Catalonia (c.
 2.5 hours).
 A sophisticated modern museum, built at the behest of a local pharmaceutical entrepreneur, is housed in the former soap factory that formed the basis of its founder’s fortune.
 Devoted to the rural history of Catalonia, it also holds an archive of photographs relating to the civil war era.
-Lunch in a casa rural.
 First of two nights in Falset.